Expert Polymyalgia Rheumatica Treatment in New Jersey is Just a Few Miles Away

 Fortunately, ARBDA has six offices in Southern New Jersey where patients can receive this advanced continuum of care.

 Polymyalgia Rheumatica (PMR) is a systemic inflammatory disorder that usually affects older adults, most often between the ages of 70 and 80.

 Symptoms include widespread achiness, joint pain, and stiffness that usually occur just after waking.
-PMR often develops slowly over many months, but symptoms can also appear overnight.
-The disorder occurs more frequently in women, and in 15 percent of individuals with PMR, a serious problem called Giant Cell Arteritis (also called “Temporal Arteritis”) can also occur.
+The disorder occurs more frequently in women, and in 15% of individuals with PMR, a serious problem called Giant Cell Arteritis (also called “GCA” or “Temporal Arteritis”) can also occur.

 To date, clinical research has not identified a single underlying cause of PMR.
-However, there have been genetic markers which have been shown to increase the likelihood off developing PMR and GCA.
-Likely culprits include the immune system malfunctioning, genetic predisposition, an infection that triggers PMR, or possibly as part of the aging process.
+However, there have been genetic markers which have been shown to increase the likelihood of developing PMR and GCA.
+Likely culprits include the immune system malfunctioning, genetic predisposition, an infection that triggers PMR, or a natural byproduct of the aging process.

 According to the Arthritis Foundation, people suffering from PMR experience pain and stiffness in at least two of the following areas: lower back, hips, neck, thighs, upper arms, and shoulders.
 Fever and fatigue are also hallmarks of the disorder.